Humanities and Cognitive Sciences High School Summer Institute

 HumCog Program Photo

 As a Team Leader, you will help guide a diverse, bright group of high school students along an exploratory academic journey through the intersections of the humanities and cognitive sciences.
-Team leaders should have a cross-interest in both the sciences and humanities.
-You will be assigned your own small group of students, called Pods, to mentor throughout the week.
+Team leaders should have an interest in the sciences and humanities.
+You will be paired with another Team Leader and assigned your own small group of students, called Pods, to mentor throughout the week.

-Team leaders will attend a training meeting prior to the HumCog program.
-Team leaders will work approximately 8:15AM-3:30PM during the week of camp, participating in all student activities.
-This is an hourly paid position and meals will be provided each day.
-All programming will take place on OSU’s Columbus Main Campus.
+Team leaders will work approximately 9AM-3PM during the week of camp, participating in all student activities.
+This is an hourly paid position ($15/hr) and meals will be provided each day.
+All programming will take place on OSU’s Columbus Campus.

 Eligibility